-Upon the effectiveness of the registration statement of which this prospectus forms a part, our compensation committee will consist of and will be chaired by .
-The functions of the compensation committee will include:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our compensation, nomination and corporate governance committee will consist of Andrew Schiff, Ali Behbahani and Kimberly Blackwell, and will be chaired by Andrew Schiff.
+The functions of the compensation, nomination and corporate governance committee upon the completion of this offering will include:

-annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer:

-- evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation

-(i) reviewing and determining the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - · reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - · overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdag listing rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+(i) reviewing and determining the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - · overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdag listing rules; - · reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters; - developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - · overseeing the evaluation of our board of directors and management.

-Each member of our compensation committee will be a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Code.
+Each member of our compensation, nomination and corporate governance committee will be a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.